Close

 Which is Better, the New Regime or the Old Regime?

-The income tax system in India plays a crucial role in the country’s economic framework.
-It is designed to collect revenue for the government while ensuring a fair distribution of the tax burden.
-In recent years, the Indian government introduced a new income tax regime, which raised questions about its effectiveness compared to the traditional, old regime.
+The income tax system in India plays a significant role in the country’s economic framework.
+It is formulated to collect revenue for the government while ensuring a fair distribution of the tax burden.
+With the initiation of the new tax regime, taxpayers now have the flexibility to choose between the old and new systems based on their financial circumstances.

 Old Regime